ADNiR Scholars

 Yasemin was an ADNiR scholar in Dr. Zeynep Saygin's Lab.

 Yasemin is currently a PhD student at the University of California, Merced, in the Cognitive and Information Sciences department working with Dr. David Noelle and Dr. Rachel Ryskin.
-Her research is focused on the neural mechanisms of context memory and language.
-In 2024, she was granted an award from the ARCS (Achievement Rewards for College Scientists) Foundation Northern California Chapter, which supports promising graduate students in science, technology, engineering, math and medical research.
+Her dissertation project is focused on examining working memory mechanisms of context for language prediction.

 Arian Sorani